 Justine is the Sefton Older Persons’ Forum Co-ordinator and Age Friendly Lead for Sefton.
 She also co-ordinates the Liverpool City Region Older People’s Forum.

-Ruth is a Social Prescribing Officer for Healthwatch Liverpool and is gathering knowledge about all the wellbeing activities in Liverpool to help expand the Livewell Directory.
-Prior to that, Ruth was an Outreach Officer for Wheel Meet Again.
+Ruth is a Wellbeing Officer for Healthwatch Liverpool and is gathering knowledge about wellbeing activities to expand the Live Well Directory and the Wellbeing Liverpool website (coming April 2020).
+Ruth was previously an Outreach Officer for Wheel Meet Again.

 - Individual group members are responsible for reporting back on activities of the group at the quarterly HOP group meetings.